RichardBradley/liquibase.github.com/quickstart/quickstart_sql.md

 ## Next Steps ##

-* This quick-start guide is designed to get you started with Liquibase.
+* This quick-start guide is designed to quickly introduce you to Liquibase.
 For a full description of all its capabilities, see the [Liquibase Manual](http://www.liquibase.org/documentation/index.html), read [the best practices](https://www.liquibase.org/bestpractices.html) and visit the [forums](http://www.liquibase.org/community/index.html).
-* If you have an existing project you are looking to add Liquibase too, visit the [Existing Project](https://www.liquibase.org/documentation/existing_project.html) page.
+* If you have an existing project you are looking to add Liquibase to, visit the [Existing Project](https://www.liquibase.org/documentation/existing_project.html) page.
 * If you are interested in commercial support, training, or consulting, consider <a href="https://download.liquibase.org" target="_blank" onClick="trackOutboundLink(this, 'Datical', 'Liquibase RFI'); return false">Liquibase Pro</a>.